Trace-Share/Deployment/README.md

 Trace-Share deployment is provided by [**Ansible**](https://www.ansible.com/) tool for automated installation and setting of all tools and systems required for the proper running of the Trace-Share framework.
 Ansible provisioning can be run on given server or on a local virtual machine powered by [**Vagrant**](https://www.vagrantup.com/) tool with [**VirtualBox**](https://www.virtualbox.org/) virtualization.

 We are trying to stay up to date with the latest versions of all used software and provisioning tools.
-Be sure that you are using the latest versions of used software (Ansible, Vagrant, VirtualBox) to deploy the Trace-Share framework correctly.
+Be sure that you are using the latest versions Ansible, Vagrant, and VirtualBox to deploy the Trace-Share framework correctly.

 ## Local Deployment

 Local deployment is primarily provided to ease testing and development of Trace-Share framework.
 It allows setting all used software and tools correctly without the requirement of deeper knowledge of individual Trace-Share framework parts.

-### Ansible Configuration
+#### Ansible Configuration

-Provision properties of the Trace-Share framework can be set in the provisionng/core.yml file.
-See the documentation of individual roles in provisioning/roles/ to see all available settings and their usage.
+Provision properties of the Trace-Share framework can be set in the [provisioning/core.yml](/provisionng/core.yml) file.
+See the documentation of individual roles in [provisioning/roles/](/provisioning/roles/) to see all available settings and their usage.

-### Virtual  Machine Configuration
+#### Virtual  Machine Configuration

 All virtual machine properties can be set in Vagrantfile located in the root directory.
 The default configuration uses the following settings that can be changed to fit the conditions of the guest machine: